dylankane/spanish-word-game/README.md

 ### Classes & Functions

-The program uses one class to handle game progress, (the score and lives counters), allowing them to be updated at different stages troughout the code
+The program uses one class to handle game progress, (the score and lives counters), allowing them to be updated and displayed at different stages troughout the code

 ```python
 class Game():